William Klein , PhD

 Research Area: Social Psychology, Risk Perception, Decision-Making

 Dr. Klein completed his Bachelor of Arts degree in Psychology and Mathematical Methods in the Social Sciences at Northwestern University (1987) and his Master of Arts degree and Doctorate in Social Psychology at Princeton University (1991).
 In 2002, he became a member of the graduate faculty at the University of Pittsburgh in the Social Psychology and Biological and Health Psychology programs.
 At the University of Pittsburgh, he was director of Undergraduate Studies and a 2008 recipient of the Chancellor's Distinguished Teaching Award for his undergraduate and graduate teaching in the areas of social psychology, health psychology, and decision-making.
-Dr. Klein also held secondary appointments in the School of Nursing, Clinical and Translational Science Institute, and the University of Pittsburgh Cancer Institute.
 Prior to 2002, Dr. Klein was on the faculty at Colby College, where he served as chair of the Psychology Department.

 Selected Publications and Presentations